 Practices of Conservative Christians A main responsibility of all

 members is to follow the "Great Commission" and attempt to win as many souls to Jesus Christ as possible.

-Many are heavily motivated to do this, because they believe that anyone who does not trust Jesus Christ as their
+Many are heavily motivated to do this, because they believe that anyone who does not repent of their sins and trust Jesus Christ as their

 personal Lord and Savior will remain

 lost for all eternity in the torture chambers of Hell,